 2. Disney’s BoardWalk Inn

 Disney’s BoardWalk Inn is located at one of the most gorgeous (and convenient) locations in all of Walt Disney World.
 Modeled after the Atlantic City BoardWalk at the turn-of-the-century, Disney’s BoardWalk Inn is a waterfront resort located within walking distance of Disney’s Hollywood Studios and Epcot theme parks.
-The DVC accommodations are top notch, the dining is excellent, and the pool is almost as good as Typhoon Lagoon water park.
+The DVC accommodations are top notch, the dining is excellent, and a very underrated swimming pool.
 Don’t believe us?
 Check it out for yourself.

 3. Polynesian Village Resort